 Scripture Reference: Mark 10:13-16

 Matthew and Mark both record this story immediately following Jesus’ discussion on divorce.
-It was appropriate that these mothers and children come to him at this time.
+It was appropriate that these parents and children come to him at this time.
 If women were mistreated and lacked power in the society of the time then children were even more so.
 Their innocence and sense of humility and hope were attributes that Jesus wanted his disciples to notice.

-In that same passage Jesus makes it clear how we should treat children.
+In that same passage, Jesus makes it clear how we should treat children.
 By treating children well we are treating Jesus well.
 Giving children opportunities to sin (by neglecting them or withholding the care they need) is strongly condemned by Jesus (Matthew 18:5-6).

-Jesus’ words concerning children were extremely important and contrasted with practices of pagans of the day.
+Jesus’ words concerning children were extremely important and contrasted with the practices of pagans of the day.
 It was common practice in both Greece and Rome to abandon unwanted children by the road to let them die.
 Later, early Christians were known for taking in these orphans.

 Another passage where Jesus speaks about adults being like children is 1 Peter 2:2-3.
 We should crave pure spiritual milk like a baby craves milk.

 Bring a doll to class and talk to the children about ways we take care of a baby.
 Talk about how much babies and children need affection and love.
 Discuss child safety and the foods babies and children need and like.
 A young mother might be willing to bring her baby to class and talk about how she cares for her baby.
 Perhaps she could show the contents of her nappy bag and explain the use of each item.
 “Babies need special care.
 In today’s story we are going to learn what Jesus said about babies and children.”